isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Singapore Aquaculture Plan</h2>
             <p>SFA announced plans to uplift the aquaculture industry through the Singapore Aquaculture Plan.
-These include unlocking new spaces through new sea space tenders and longer leases; supporting the aquaculture sector to transform into one that is highly productive, climate-resilient and resource-efficient through the use of technology and adopting appropriate farm management methods, including conducting environmental surveys and water and seabed quality surveys to better inform farm management and supporting research and innovation for sustainable tropical marine aquaculture through leveraging SFA’s Marine Aquaculture Centre.</p>
+These include unlocking new spaces through new sea space tenders and longer leases; supporting the aquaculture sector to transform into one that is highly productive, climate-resilient and resource-efficient through the use of technology and adopting appropriate farm management methods, including conducting environmental surveys and water and seabed quality surveys to better inform farm management; and supporting research and innovation for sustainable tropical marine aquaculture through leveraging SFA’s Marine Aquaculture Centre.</p>
           </div>
         </div>
       </div>